New lawsuit filed over Texas trans family investigations

 Abbott’s directive and the attorney general’s opinion go against the nation’s largest medical groups, including the American Medical Association, which have opposed Republican-backed restrictions filed in statehouses nationwide.

-Wednesday's lawsuit in Texas was filed on behalf of families of three boys — two 16-year-olds and a 14-year-old — who have been receiving hormone therapy.
-In court filings, the families talked about the anxiety they’ve faced because of Texas’ investigations.
+Wednesday's lawsuit in Texas was filed on behalf of families of three boys — two 16-year-olds and a 14-year-old — who have received gender confirming care.
+The two 16-year-olds in the case have received hormone therapy, according to court filings.
+The families talked in the filings about the anxiety they’ve faced because of Texas’ investigations.

+The mother of one of the teens said her son attempted suicide and was hospitalized the day Abbott issued his directive.
+The outpatient psychiatric facility where the teen was referred reported the family for child abuse after learning he had been prescribed hormone therapy, she said in a court filing.

-“I am offended and hurt that my state government wants to make it unlawful for trans youth like me to be ourselves, and that DFPS, the governor and the attorney general are willing to persecute families like mine simply for loving and supporting their trans children," one of the teens said in the court filing.
+“I am offended and hurt that my state government wants to make it unlawful for trans youth like me to be ourselves, and that DFPS, the governor and the attorney general are willing to persecute families like mine simply for loving and supporting their trans children," another teens said in the court filing.

 Arkansas last year became the first state to pass a law prohibiting gender-confirming treatments for minors, and Tennessee approved a similar measure.
 A judge blocked Arkansas’ law, and the state is appealing.

-Note: This story was first published on June 8, 2022.
-It was updated on June 9, 2022 to correct that court filings say only two of the three children in the lawsuit have received hormone therapy.